Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 Key capabilities:

-• AI-generated shareable dashboards and automated monitoring
+• AI-generated dashboards, with shareable dashboards and scheduled email reporting on paid plans

-Pricing: Free $0 / Starter $16/month / Pro $25/month / Team $45/seat/month
+Pricing: Free $0 / Pro $25/month / Analyst $90/month / Team $45/seat/month (2-seat minimum)

 Try Anomaly AI free